FREQUENTLY ASKED QUESTIONS:

 Can I schedule multiple students simultaneously?
 Can students sit in on one another's lessons?

 That's fantastic!
 I've worked with as many as 3 students in a family, and adore seeing their personality differences and strengths!
 I will absolutely do my utmost to schedule them on the same day, and back to back, so families are not traveling multiple times during the week.
 Unfortunately, it is not permissible for multiple students to attend at the same time.
 Occasionally I will work duets with students, but it is very important to give soloists their time to shine and focus.
 Not only does it create unnecessary distraction and unsolicited judgements from lesson observers, but it is primarily an insurance hazard.
-Music lessons should not also double as 'baby sitting' :) Please discuss special situations with me beforehand and look over your parental observation handout, as many of the same concepts apply.
+This should also apply to friends, strangers and other people I don' t know.
+Music lessons should not double as 'baby sitting' :) Please discuss special situations with me beforehand and look over your parental observation handout, as many of the same concepts apply.

 Do you offer gratuitous consultations or free sessions?